rasmusab/officialcocktails/officialcocktails.com/content/cocktails/french_75.md

 - **Shake well with ice:** To get the perfect balance of flavors, make sure to shake the gin, lemon juice, and simple syrup well with ice before straining into a champagne flute.
 - **Top with champagne:** Finally, top the cocktail with chilled champagne or sparkling wine to give it that signature effervescence.
 Garnish with a lemon twist or zest for an extra touch of flavor.

-## Alcohol-free alternative to a French 75
+## Alcohol-free alternative to the French 75

 A non-alcoholic alternative to the French 75 cocktail could be a sparkling lemonade or a citrus mocktail.
 The bubbly texture of the sparkling beverage replaces the champagne in the original recipe, while the tangy citrus flavors mimic the tartness of the lemon juice.
 To create a citrus mocktail, combine fresh lemon juice and simple syrup with soda water in a tall glass filled with ice.
 Garnish with a lemon twist and a sprig of fresh mint for a refreshing and alcohol-free alternative to the French 75.